SirGate/T-Systems/README.txt

-These is the test tasks by T-Systems company.
+This is the test tasks by T-Systems company.